syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

 ![](Core-Features_images/Core-Features_img37.png)

-> Note: Since this property interacts with the OlapDataManager you need to assign this property before the call to DataBind() or DataBind() method in the OlapChart and should be invoked after changing this property to see this in effect.
+N> Since this property interacts with the OlapDataManager you need to assign this property before the call to DataBind() or DataBind() method in the OlapChart and should be invoked after changing this property to see this in effect.

 ## KPI